 If breastfeeding is your concern, Giles says treatment can start with an initial consultation with a lactation consultant.

-If pain or inadequate milk transfer continues, referral to a surgical specialist, like oral surgery or ear, nose and throat, who can perform a frenotomy.
+If pain or inadequate milk transfer continues, the next step is referral to a surgical specialist, like oral surgery or ear, nose and throat, who will evaluate if frenotomy is necessary.
 Frenotomy is a simple clipping of the piece of tissue (frenulum).

-“This procedure is often performed without local anesthesia in newborns in an office setting,” Giles said.
-“Generally, infants are able to breastfeed immediately upon completion of the procedure.”
+“This procedure is often performed in newborns and generally, infants are able to breastfeed immediately upon completion of the procedure,” Giles said.

 Impact in children and adults